 After installing Windows XP Professional, the touch screen driver must be installed in the device in order to operate the touch screen.
 The corresponding drivers can be downloaded from the download area on the B&R homepage (www.br-automation.com).
-The touch screen should be calibrated while installing the driver.
+The touch screen should be calibrated during driver installation.